FAForhad/MED-LEARNING-Client/README.md

 #### Sign In
 - You can sign with your email, pass or google and github
-- if you forgot your pass you can handle id
+- if you forgot your pass you can handle it

 #### Sign Up
 - You nees to upload your name, photo, email, password to sign up
+- To Verify your email address please check you mail or spam folder